-Instead of blasting messages out to a mostly disinterested audience, GDPR provides the opportunity to things differently.
-The fact that users will have to actively opt-in to receiving a clearly defined set of content means they won’t join your lists unless what you have is truly compelling.
+Instead of blasting messages out to a mostly disinterested audience, GDPR provides the opportunity to do things differently.
+The fact that users have to actively opt in to receive a clearly defined set of content means they won’t join your lists unless what you have is truly compelling.

-It’s time to hone in on what your audience wants to read, see and experience – from the start.
-Or, you’ll lose them.
+It’s time to focus on what your audience wants to read, see, and experience—from the start.
+Or you’ll lose them.

-This is tied to a related rule that we mentioned earlier: personal data can’t simply be stored forever.
-Each organization needs to decide how long it will retain their data records, and be able to back that decision up with a rationale of why it is in the contact’s (not yours!) best interest to have that period of data retention.
+This is tied to a related rule that was mentioned earlier: personal data can’t simply be stored forever.
+Each organization needs to decide how long it will retain its data records and back that decision with a rationale of why it is in the contact’s (not yours!) best interest to have that period of data retention.

 In other words, if your brand isn’t connecting enough to get repeated interaction over time, your contact lists will fade away.

 In the end, marketers have been presented with a choice.
-We can keep going the way things are, and lose credibility and relevance with our audience.
-We can ignore new regulations and stubbornly refuse to adapt to what users want.
+We can keep going the way things have been and lose credibility and relevance with our audience.
+We can ignore regulations, stubbornly refuse to provide what users really want, and risk hefty fines.

 All quotes by Seth Godin from Permission Marketing, 1999